 Students inquiring about financial assistance should access the University of Arizona Scholarships & Financial Aid webpage here.
 This link includes information about completing the FAFSA and accessing Scholarship Universe.
-Students should also explore Graduate student funding opportunities here and also visit the College of Education's Financial Aid pages here and here an iCourse Fees
+Students should also explore Graduate student funding opportunities here and also visit the College of Education's Financial Aid pages here and here.
+Students requesting EDLP funds should contact the Interim Graduate Coordinator.
+Note EDLP funds are limited and not guaranteed.
+Prior to requesting any EDLP tuition supports, students should have completed a FAFSA for that academic year and should be actively seeking other funding options.